This former church is now our office headquarters and a meeting center, called The Hermit Haus.

 We will post more about our plans and share photos of the renovations as we move forward.
 This should be a fun adventure.

-Here are our earlier blog posts on this building:
+Here are some of our earlier blog posts on this building: